-The 2019 waiting list for public housing contains 570 families, of whom 139 are families with a disabled member, or 24% of those families on the waiting list.
-Families on the wait list for Section 8, or Housing Choice Voucher program is 1,976.
-In 2014, the wait list was reported at 456.
-There were 139 families that have a member with a disability on the wait list.
-This is almost a third of all of those on the waiting list.
-CCHA has indicated that a need exists for housing for the disabled, particularly for those with mental health issues.
+The 2022 waiting list for public housing contains 1,058 individuals.
+Families on the wait list for Section 8, or Housing Choice Voucher program is 2,731.
+In 2014 the wait list was reported at 456.
+The housing authority has indicated that a need exists for housing for the disabled, particularly for those with mental health issues.
 A need exists for one-bedroom units for single individuals with mental health issues.
 CCHA will be increasing the number of units for those with mobility issues.
-Currently, there are 20 families on CCHA's waiting list requesting mobility impaired 1-bedroom units.
+Currently there are 20 families on CCHA's waiting list requesting mobility impaired 1-bedroom units.